VA-Explorer/va_explorer/docs/usage/features.md

 Ideally the VAs collected by you, or your organization, are free of error.
-But for occasions where they are not, VA Explorer supports troubleshooting and correcting individual VA warnings or errors preventing cause of death assignment, or those leading to an “Indeterminate” assignment by InterVA5.
+But for occasions where they are not, VA Explorer supports troubleshooting and correcting individual VA warnings or errors preventing cause of death assignment, or those leading to an "Indeterminate" assignment by InterVA5.

 - Field workers are able to view and edit VAs they collect
 - Data Managers and Admins can do repairs for any VA they have access to